dalun-z/dating_app/README.md

     or

     > `dotnet watch | dotnet watch --no-hot-reload`
-- To run the Database:
+- To run the Database in VScode:
     > `cmd` + `p`

     > `>SQLite`